 Cellphone belt clip

-One of the mainstays of every tool dad is the cellphone belt clip.
-It provides a convenient spot to easily access their original flip phone before the default ringer disrupts the entire theater.
+The cellphone belt clip is one of the mainstays of every tool, Dad.
+It provides a convenient spot to access their original flip phone before the default ringer disrupts the entire theater.
 You can go with the traditional plastic, which is inexpensive, but this is the one area where dads tend to splurge a little bit.
 A leather case that clips to his belt is an excellent way to show a little class and style without going overboard.

 Khaki/jean shorts

-When it comes to outfitting your lower body, it’s all about comfort over style, so shorts are a good option.
+Outfitting your lower body is all about comfort over style, so shorts are a good option.
 Similar to shirts, shorts are broken into two categories.
 Khaki shorts are your go-to option on the golf course.
-Now depending on the season, it’s khaki shorts or pants for weddings, church, or dates.
+Depending on the season, it’s khaki shorts or pants for weddings, church, or dates.
 Jean shorts are the clothing of choice for all other occasions during the summer.
 In the winter, it’s acceptable to move to full-length jeans.

 Calf socks

-When it comes to keeping your feet warm, don’t stop there at the top of your shoes.
+Don’t stop at the top of your shoes when it comes to keeping your feet warm.
 Socks must travel to mid-calf at a minimum.
-All socks must be bought in bulk, but you’ll only have to worry about purchasing your own 24-pack of Costco socks one time.
-Once you’ve established yourself as a tool dad, they’ll be purchased for you three times a year, Fathers Day, Christmas, and your birthday.
+All socks must be bought in bulk, but you’ll only have to worry about purchasing your own 24-pack of Costco socks once.
+Once you’ve established yourself as a tool dad, they’ll be purchased for you three times a year, Father’s Day, Christmas, and your birthday.

 New Balance shoes

 This is the one item that completes the dad look.
-There is nothing in the world a dad hates more than a pair of uncomfortable shoes.
-Put yourself in the greatest pair of footwear to ever grace the planet in New Balance sneakers.
+A dad hates nothing in the world more than a pair of uncomfortable shoes.
+Put yourself in the most fabulous pair of footwear in New Balance sneakers to ever grace the planet.
 They’ll grip your feet like pillows and create a stylish, clean look while you’re cutting your grass.
-They can be worn at any occasion, whether you’re attending your daughter’s wedding or going for a job interview.
+They can be worn on any occasion, whether you’re attending your daughter’s wedding or going for a job interview.
 The only other option is velcro strap sandals, but be sure you bring your calf socks with you to finish the look.

 Common Calls of Toolis Dadus